MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 Win32 Binaries on the right, and download libxml2, iconv, and zlib.
 Install these in e.g. ``C:\``.

+On Windows64 you will have to compile libxml2 yourself (with its optional prerequisites iconv and zlib).

 __ http://xmlsoft.org/

 Optional Packages